percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 The setting only controls writes so that only WAL writes are encrypted when WAL encryption is enabled.
 This means that WAL files can contain both encrypted and unencrypted data, depending on what the status of this variable was when writing the data.

 `pg_tde` keeps track of the encryption status of WAL records using internal keys.
-When the server is restarted it writes a new internal key if WAL encryption is enabled, or if it is disabled and was previously enabled it writes a dummy key signalling that WAL encryption ended.
+When the server is restarted it writes a new internal key if WAL encryption is enabled, or if it is disabled and was previously enabled it writes a dummy key signaling that WAL encryption ended.

 With this information the WAL reader code can decide if a specific WAL record has to be decrypted or not and which key it should use to decrypt it.